UA opens multi-million dollar residence hall

 The building aims to honor and remember Native Americans who passed near the area during the Trail of Tears period.
 It’s the only residence hall project in the U.S. to use cross-laminated timber and the first multi-story advanced-timber structure in Arkansas.

-“Inside, in the creative space, we have a marker room that has a laser cutter, 3D printer, sauttering station, sewing machines, paintings – all kinds of things,” Vice-Chancellor of University Housing Florence Johnson said.
+“Inside, in the creative space, we have a marker room that has a laser cutter, 3D printer, sewing machines, paintings – all kinds of things,” Vice-Chancellor of University Housing Florence Johnson said.

 A Trail of Tears marker is located approximately 1,500 feet south of the new residence hall.